 Rentals and Fees.
-Rental merchandise is leased to customers pursuant to rental purchase agreements which provide for weekly, semi-monthly or monthly rental terms with non-refundable rental payments.
-At the expiration of each rental term, customers may renew the rental agreement for the next rental term.
-Generally, the customer has the right to acquire title of the merchandise either through a purchase option or through payment of all required rental terms.
-Customers can terminate the rental agreement at the end of any rental term without penalty.
-Therefore, rental transactions are accounted for as operating leases.
+Rental merchandise is leased to customers pursuant to lease-to-own agreements which provide for weekly, bi-weekly, semi-monthly or monthly terms with non-refundable lease payments.
+At the expiration of each lease term, customers may renew the lease-to-own agreement for the next lease term.
+Generally, the customer has the right to acquire title of the merchandise either through a purchase option or through payment of all required lease terms.
+Customers can terminate the lease-to-own agreement at the end of any lease term without penalty.
+Therefore, lease-to-own agreements are accounted for as operating leases.

-Rental payments received at our Rent-A-Center Business, Acima (excluding virtual) and Mexico locations must be prepaid in advance of the next rental term.
-Under the virtual business model, revenues may be earned prior to the rental payment due date, in which case revenue is accrued prior to receipt of the rental payment, net of estimated returns and uncollectible renewal payments.
-Under both models, rental revenue is recognized over the rental term.
-See Note D for additional information regarding accrued rental revenue.
+Lease payments received at our Rent-A-Center Business stores, certain Acima staffed locations formerly operating under the Preferred Lease brand, and Mexico stores must be prepaid in advance of the next lease term.
+Under the Acima Holdings business model, revenues may be earned prior to the lease payment due date, in which case revenue is accrued prior to receipt of the lease payment, net of estimated returns and uncollectible renewal payments.
+Under both models, rental revenue is recognized over the lease term.
+See Note D for additional information regarding accrued lease revenue.

-Cash received for rental payments, including fees, prior to the period in which it should be recognized, is deferred and recognized according to the rental term.
-At December 31, 2021 and 2020, we had \$51.7 million and \$45.8 million, respectively, in deferred revenue included in accrued liabilities related to our rental purchase agreements.
+Cash received for rental payments, including fees, prior to the period in which it should be recognized, is deferred and recognized according to the lease term.
+At December 31, 2022 and 2021, we had \$54.9 million and \$51.7 million, respectively, in deferred revenue included in accrued liabilities related to our lease-to-own agreements.
 Revenue related to various payment, reinstatement or late fees is recognized when paid by the customer at the point service is provided.
-Rental merchandise in our Rent-A-Center Business, former Preferred Lease, and Mexico locations is depreciated using the income forecasting method and recognized in cost of sales over the rental term.
-Rental merchandise in Acima Holdings is depreciated over the rental term using a straight-line depreciation method.
+Rental merchandise in our Rent-A-Center Business, former Preferred Lease locations, and Mexico stores is depreciated using the income forecasting method and recognized in cost of rentals and fees in our Consolidated Statement of Operations over the lease term.
+Lease merchandise in Acima Holdings is depreciated over the lease term using a straight-line depreciation method.
+Under the income forecasting method, the consumption of lease merchandise occurs during periods of rental and depreciation directly coincides with the receipt of rental revenue over the lease-to-own contract period.
+Depreciation under the straight-line method is recognized each period over the term of the lease-to-own contract irrespective of receipt of revenue payments from the customer.